IBM/detect-timeseriesdata-change/README.md

 For this journey the starting point is sensor data acquisition and storage of the same.
 Acquisition of sensor data is simulated in node-red as explained below

-1. Log into Bluemix and create a DB2 RDBMS warehouse service
+1. Log into Bluemix and create a DB2 warehouse on the cloud service
 2. Create Node-RED flow App service to load IoT data into DB2 table by using the provided [.json configuration file](configuration/node-red.json)
 3. Read IoT data from the sample csv file provided.
 The Node-RED flow can be changed to read from IoT devices directly
 4. Import the [sample data](data/sample_sensordata2016_1s3dys.csv) into a DB2 table using the Node-RED flow